CodingWonders/DISMTools/README.md

 > To build the Driver Installation Module project (`DT-DIM`) for ARM64 systems, you need the Visual Studio 2022 build tools.
 Install, at least, the Community edition and the **MSVC v143- VS 2022 C++ ARM64/ARM64EC Build Tools** component in the Visual Studio Installer.
 >
 > Simply searching for "MSVC" in the list of components can get you the necessary component.

+> [!NOTE]
+> To build the Driver Installation Module project for all architectures, run the `build.bat` script in the project root.

 ### Additional startup flags